grebtsew/Bomberman/Readme.md

 # How to start?

-See latest release for executable.
+See latest release for executable at https://github.com/grebtsew/Bomberman/releases.
 To run using unity3d editor, read below.
 The game is developed to work with for Android, Windows and xCode.
 To start, open project in unity.
 And :

 - Unity - Run application in unity editor